adblockplus/web.adblockplus.org/pages/privacy.md

 {{ further-requests-paragraph Adblock Plus may make further requests to AdblockPlus.org as required.
 For example, a documentation link is clicked or the full list of filter subscriptions needs to be downloaded.
 These requests are subject to this [Privacy Policy](https://adblockplus.org/privacy). }}

+##### {{ uninstallation-information-heading[heading] Uninstallation information }}

+{{ uninstallation-information-paragraph When uninstalling Adblock Plus for desktop, you will be referred to an uninstallation webpage where the following information is automatically collected: Language of your browser, extension name and version, browser type and version, operating system and version, number of notification downloads, information whether the local storage of the extension configuration is corrupted, and whether any filter subscriptions have been enabled or disabled at the time of uninstallation.
+On a voluntary basis, you can provide us with your reason why you have uninstalled Adblock Plus.
+We need this information to improve our products. }}

 ##### {{ data-retention-heading[heading] Data retention }} {: #data-retention }

-{{ data-retention-paragraph-1 Data related to subscription downloads, extension update checks, emergency notifications, Issue Reporter data (as well as the full reports and their associated data) are automatically removed after 30 days.
+{{ data-retention-paragraph-1 Data related to subscription downloads, extension update checks, emergency notifications, Issue Reporter data (as well as the full reports and their associated data), and data in connection with uninstallations are automatically removed after 30 days.
 Only a subset of the data will be kept longer.
 This includes only the country code of users filing an issue (extracted from the IP address) for analytic purposes, which is stored separately from the full reports and cannot be connected to an individual after deletion of the full reports. }}

 {{ data-retention-paragraph-2 Adblock Plus stores some data in [the Firefox profile](http://support.mozilla.com/kb/Profiles) on your computer.
 Adblock Plus never transmits this data to any servers, but other extensions and services, such as [Firefox Sync](https://mozilla.com/privacy-policy/), may do so.
 Most of the data (your preferences, filter subscriptions and custom filters) is unobjectionable privacy-wise.
 However, filter hit statistics and recent issue reports could be used to reconstruct your browsing history.
 Adblock Plus treats this information identically to how history data is treated by the browser; this data isn't stored if you are using [private browsing mode](http://support.mozilla.com/kb/Private+Browsing) and is removed if you choose to clear your browsing history. }}